m-khorasani/Cosmo_CDE/README.rst

 ===================
-CosmoMC_CDE
+Cosmo_CDE
 ===================

 Description
 =============================

-CosmoMC_CDE is a fork of `CosmoMC Planck 2018 <https://github.com/cmbant/CosmoMC/tree/planck2018>`_.
+Cosmo_CDE is a fork of `CosmoMC Planck 2018 <https://github.com/cmbant/CosmoMC/tree/planck2018>`_.
 It utilizes an eighth-order Runge-Kutta algorithm to evaluate the Friedmann equation and incorporates the perturbed Klein-Gordon equation for the Cascading Dark Energy (CDE) model `paper <https://arxiv.org/pdf/2208.07631>`_.
 Furthermore, DESI BAO and Pantheon+ datasets are incorporated.

-Citing CosmoMC_CDE
+Citing Cosmo_CDE
 =============================

-If you use CosmoMC_CDE for your scientific work, please cite the following paper:
+If you use Cosmo_CDE for your scientific work, please cite the following paper:

 -   | *Cascading Dark Energy*